Yeung-cyber/Power-Flow-Tool/README.md

 # Power-Flow-Tool
-A package in python to automate power flow analysis in power system
+A package in Python to automate power flow analysis in power systems